Cohen-Or/cohen-or.github.io/posts/time_series_momentum.md

 \mu_{t, 9:30-HH:MM} = \frac{1}{14} \sum_{i=1}^{14} \text{Move}_{t-i, 9:30-HH:MM}
 $$

-**Step 3:** For the Upper Bound, define the start point as the higher of today's Open or yesterday's Close (gap-up case) and for the Lower Bound as the lower of the two.
+**Step 3:** For the *Upper Bound*, define the start point as the higher of today's Open or yesterday's Close (gap-up case) and for the *Lower Bound* as the lower of the two.
 Using this starting point, compute the Upper and Lower Boundary as:

 $$
 \text{UpperBound}_{t, HH:MM} = \max(\text{Open}_{t, 9:30}, \text{Close}_{t-1, 16:00}) \times \left( 1 + \mu_{t, 9:30-HH:MM} \right)